GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 - Dimensional modeling with a star schema
 - Access control to data through dynamic data masking & row level security
 - Looker Studio for visualizing data
-- Colab for data exploration
+- Python notebooks for data exploration
 - Cloud Composer for orchestration
 - Cloud Monitoring for monitoring and alerting